 His students have received numerous awards, including a Davidson Fellowship, and three students have been named Presidential Scholars in the Arts.
 They have received first prizes at the International Johann Sebastian Bach Competition in Leipzig, the Scottish International Piano Competition, Stravinsky International Piano Competition, the International Bach Competition in Wurzburg, the Rosalyn Tureck International Bach Competition in New York City, the Corpus Christi and Lennox International Young Artist Competitions in Texas, and competitions in Ukraine and Armenia.
 Six students have been named winners by the National YoungArts Award Foundation.

 John McCarthy continues to teach at the Conservatory, has an active private studio.
 He served as music critic for San Francisco Classical Voice for several years, spoken at the World Piano Pedagogy Conference, served on the juries of several international and regional piano competitions, and has reviewed materials submitted for publication to Oxford University Press.
-He has taught at Lone Mountain College, now a part of the University of San Francisco, as well as the Paciﬁc Music Festival at Stanford University, and on the faculty of the Young Musician’s Program at the University of California, Berkeley.
-McCarthy returns each summer to teach at the International Institute for Young Musicians at the University of Kansas.
+He has taught on the faculties at Lone Mountain College, now a part of the University of San Francisco, as well as the Paciﬁc Music Festival at Stanford University, the Young Musician’s Program at the University of California, Berkeley, and the International Institute for Young Musicians at the University of Kansas.
 McCarthy currently serves on the Artistic Advisory Council of Noontime Concerts in San Francisco and the Advisory Board of the Crowden Music Center in Berkeley.